robin-rpr/calos/README.rst

 How does it work?
 -----------------

-Charliecloud uses Linux user namespaces to run containers with no privileged operations or daemons and minimal configuration changes on center resources.
+Clearstack uses Linux user namespaces to run containers with no privileged operations or daemons and minimal configuration changes on center resources.
 This simple approach avoids most security risks while maintaining access to the performance and functionality already on offer.